-Once you have spent at least $1,000, within the first three months of using the card, you’ll get 15,000 bonus reward points.
-The card also offers 0% APR and 0% balance transfers for the first 12 months, and then you’ll receive an interest rate ranging from 13.24% to 23.24% which is dependent on your credit.
+Once you have spent at least $1,000 within the first three months of using the card, you’ll get 15,000 bonus reward points.
+The card also offers 0% APR and 0% balance transfers for the first 12 months, and then you’ll receive an interest rate ranging from 13.24% to 23.24%, which is dependent on your credit.

 This card comes with a $95 annual fee.

 The card is multi-functional as you receive cashback rewards for shopping everywhere else too.
-There’s a 2% cashback reward on gas, eating out and shopping at pharmacies.
-Anywhere else you shop will get you a 1% return on everything you spend.
+There’s a 2% cashback reward on gas, eating out, and shopping at pharmacies.
+Anywhere else you shop, you will get a 1% return on everything you spend.

 You get 0% interest and 0% on balance transfers for the first 12 months.
-After that the rate on your card will run between 13.24% and 23.24% roughly.
+After that, the rate on your card will run between 13.24% and 23.24% roughly.
 Also, this card comes with a $95 annual fee.

-Honorable mentions: Chase Sapphire Preferred (2%), Citi Double Cash Card (1-2%), and Discover it Chrome (1%).
+Chase Sapphire Preferred (2%), Citi Double Cash Card (1-2%), and Discover it Chrome (1%).

 How much does a cashback card give you back?

 The amount you get back can vary drastically by card.
 The most notable difference is whether you’re getting a flat rate on all purchases or if it scales by shopping category.
-Most flat rate cards stick to the 1% back rate, although some do give 1.5% cashback.
-Once you get into the 2% range, the options are more limited; one of the best flat rate cards, the Citi Double Cash card, gives 1% immediately and another 1% after the borrowed funds are repaid.
+Most flat rate cards stick to the 1% back rate, although some give 1.5% cashback.
+Once you get into the 2% range, the options are more limited; one of the best flat-rate cards, the Citi Double Cash card, gives 1% immediately and another 1% after the borrowed funds are repaid.

-Which card gives you the most cashback??
+Which card gives you the most cashback?

-How many reward-based cards should you have?
+How many reward cards should you have?

 This is a question that gets heavily debated.
 Sometimes it seems like having two different reward cards can benefit you more.
-For instance, you can get 5% cashback (which is incredible) through Chase Freedom Unlimited but this only counts for certain categories.
+For instance, you can get 5% cashback (which is incredible) through Chase Freedom Unlimited, but this only counts for certain categories.
 So if your cost of traveling and staying at hotels isn’t rewarded very well, using one of the best travel reward credit cards will severely boost the amount of cashback you receive.